aga2cr5/cctv/README.md

 sudo usermod -a -G video cctv
 ```

-To start the cctv system you have to open up the stream in your browser.

-This can be achieved via ssh tunnel to the computer the software is running on.
+To start the program you should just run it behind a screen or tmux.
+More sophisticated solution would be to run it as a service.
+Instructions on how to set this up will be added later on.